bijoutrouvaille/tyrex/readme.md

 The result will be an array of strings that represents a list of possible matches.
 Match takes an array of patterns for convenience.
 Internally, it converts the array into the `Sequence` structure.

-### Types overview
+### Data Types

 The most important data type is called `Pattern`.
-It is recursive and has a number of data constructors.
+It is recursive and has a number of constructors.
 By applying it to the `match` function you get a list of possible matches.

 ### Positioning Operators

-- `_seq :: [Pattern] -> Sequence [Pattern]` - converts an array of patterns into a sequence pattern.
+- `_seq :: [Pattern] -> Pattern` - converts an array of patterns into a sequence pattern.
 - `_or :: Pattern -> Pattern -> Pattern` - converts two patterns into a disjunction.

 ### Qualifier Operators